- What is lead nurturing?

 - Interviewing sales team

-- Mining in-house database to identify characteristics of best and/or worst customers
+- Mining in-house database to identify characteristics and customer profiles

 - Interviewing customer service

-- Using keyword research to identify topics of interest
+- Using keyword tools to identify topics of interest

 - Monitoring activity on social media sites